The-Dev-Sehaj/Foodly.ai/README.md

 1. Sign up with any email and password
 2. Go to **Profile** and set your skill level and dietary restrictions
 3. On **Cook**, type what you're making or pick a quick-start recipe and tap **Start Cooking**
-4. Grant camera and microphone permissions — Foodly will greet you first
+4. Grant camera and microphone permissions — foodly will greet you first
 5. Place your phone on a stand pointing at your workspace and cook
 6. Tap **End Session** when done — your session is summarized and saved
 7. View the full breakdown under **History** → tap any session
-8. Use the **Recipes** tab to ask Foodly for any recipe on demand
+8. Use the **Recipes** tab to ask foodly for any recipe on demand

 ---